MyZenKey/sp-sdk-ios/README.md

 ## 2.0 Getting Started

-Before you integrate with Zenkey, register your application and obtain valid `clientId` and `clientSecret` from the portal or by contacting a Customer Operation Specialist.
+Before you integrate with ZenKey, register your application and obtain valid `clientId` and `clientSecret` from the portal or by contacting a Customer Operation Specialist.

 ### 2.1 Client Information and Scopes